onap/sdc-sdc-tosca/README.md

 ### Changes:
 1. Bug fix in Policy metadata object getter (Jtosca)
 2. NPE fix in Policy getTargets method (sdc-tosca)
-3. Adding more getters to IEntityDetails interface for getEntity API introduced on 1.4.8 version.
+3. Adding more getters to IEntityDetails interface for getEntity API introduced in 1.4.8 version:

+ **getEntity** API retrieves details of one or more entity templates according to provided query parameters from corresponding topology template.

+ **entityQuery** Object describing the searched entity parameters.
+Includes one of following parameters: entity type, SDC (node template) type, tosca type as well as optional customizationUUID and UUID If the parameter is null, the returned result will contain *all* entities that types are supported by SDC.

+ **topologyTemplateQuery** parameters of the topology template containing the above entity.
+ Includes SDC type of the container and optional customizationUUID.

+ **isRecursive** indicates if the search is recursive starting from the required topology template.

+ Returns list of **IEntityDetails** objects containing information about the found entities.
+ If either no entities found or the provided query is incorrect, an empty list is returned.

+ 		List<IEntityDetails> getEntity(EntityQuery entityQuery, TopologyTemplateQuery topologyTemplateQuery, boolean isRecursive);